apache/openwhisk-runtime-python/README.md

 ```

 ## Creating functions with arguments
-If your container still running from the previuous example you must stop it and re-run it before proceding.
+If your container still running from the previous example you must stop it and re-run it before proceeding.
 Remember that each python runtime can only hold one function (which cannot be overrided due to security reasons)
 Create a json file called `python-data-init-params.json` which will contain the function to be initialized that looks like the following:
 ```json
 {